 - E-book: Click here to download the e-book version of Who's on First: Replacement Players in World War II for FREE from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Get a 50% discount on Who's on First: Replacement Players in World War II paperback edition for $9.95 (plus shipping) from CreateSpace.
+- Paperback: Get a 50% discount on Who's on First: Replacement Players in World War II paperback edition from the SABR Store ($15.99 includes shipping/tax).

 Buy the book